-- Refer to the Hardware Location Chart to determine where the SAN Volume Controller 2145-4F2 is to be installed in the rack. - Refer to the Electronic Industries Alliance (EIA) markings on the rack and decide where you are going to install the support rails.
+- 1. Determine where the SAN Volume Controller node is to be installed in the rack.
+For details, see the Hardware Location Chart. - 2.
+Decide where you are going to install the support rails.
+For more information, see the Electronic Industries Alliance (EIA) markings on the rack.